NoriSte/reactjsday-2019-testing-course/book/integration-custom-command.md

 ### An all-in-one command

 Since the front-end does a call to the `GET api/user` API as its very first thing, we could write a more complete command that cares about the request itself.
-We only have to move part of the code of the <i><a href="../cypress/integration/examples/authenticate-command/authenticate-command-1.integration.spec.js" target="_blank">authenticate-command-1.integration.spec.js</a></i> test to the command code.
+We only have to move part of the code of the <i>authenticate-command-1.integration.spec.js</i> test to the command code.

 ```diff
 +import { newPost } from "../../../realworld/frontend/src/components/Header";